-During the year ended 31 December 2020, the Audit Committee held two meetings.
+During the year ended 31 December 2021, the Audit Committee held three meetings.
 Each committee meeting has been supplied with necessary financial information of the Group for members to consider, review and access significant issues arising from the work conducted.
-The relevant Directors' attendance is shown on page 20.
+The relevant Directors' attendance is shown on page 22.

-During the year ended 31 December 2020, the Audit Committee reviewed the annual and interim results of the Group, which were in the opinion of the Audit Committee that the preparation of such results complied with the applicable accounting standards and the Listing Rules.
+During the year ended 31 December 2021, the Audit Committee reviewed the interim results of the Group, which were in the opinion of the Audit Committee that the preparation of such results complied with the applicable accounting standards and the Listing Rules.